data-lessons/OpenRefine-nhcdata-lesson/setup.md

 > **Download** this data file to your computer: [https://figshare.com/s/6fe692e2883347b4c15f](https://figshare.com/s/6fe692e2883347b4c15f)
 >
 > #### About the data
 > The data for this lesson is a part of the Data Carpentry Natural History Collections workshop.
 It is a teaching version of a download of rodent data from the http://portal.idigbio.org/ for use in Open Refine for the Natural History Science Collections (NHC) Lessons for Data Carpentry.
+See more information about the NHC datasets for Data Carpentry on [figshare](https://doi.org/10.6084/m9.figshare.c.3912553.v1).

 > Dataset description: common rodents in the continental United States from major institutions that publish extended information about their specimens.
 There are 10,767 rows in  the idigbio_rodents.csv file.
 The data in this lesson
 > are just a small subset of the available data at http://portal.idigbio.org.
 Data aggregated for this experience have been intentionally 'messed up' for this lesson.
 >
-> The data for this lesson are at [https://figshare.com/s/6fe692e2883347b4c15f](https://figshare.com/s/6fe692e2883347b4c15f) on FigShare, with a CC-BY license available for reuse.
+> The data for this lesson are at [https://figshare.com/s/6fe692e2883347b4c15f](https://figshare.com/s/6fe692e2883347b4c15f) on Figshare, with a CC-BY license available for reuse.
 {: .prereq}

 > ## Software